 Unlike the Beats of yesteryear, these won’t give you a muddy sound.
 Instead, they reproduce a sizable soundstage which favors low end, without eschewing vocal clarity and acoustic sonics.
 And the Pros have enough ear seal that you don’t need to crank the music to the max to drown out gym noise — hearing health is important too!

 They feature identical controls on either bud, so you don’t have to remember which side controls which functions.
 And for our sweaty friends, there are no ports for water or sweat to get into.

-In terms of battery life, these are one of the top truly wireless options.
+In terms of battery life, these are one of the.
 They feature Apple’s new H1 chip which helps you get 9 hours of playback, and 12 more hours for each earbud from the charging case.
 If you do drain them, you’ll get 1.5 hours of playback with only 5 minutes’ charge time.
 Only downside?
 The size of the charging case is much larger than the AirPods case.

 2. Jabra Elite Active 65t

 Jabra’ s Elite Active 65t is not to be slept on!
 Some folks prefer these over the Powerbeats Pro because of a well-designed companion app and robust feature-set that includes HearThrough.